A guide to the perfect laundry

 Some extras you need to help you organise your clothes:

-Top tip – it sounds like an obvious one but fold your clothes perfectly before putting them away to avoid creasing.
+Top tip – it sounds like an obvious one but fold your clothes before putting them away to avoid creasing.